Jehops/codeml_sba/README.md

 where ```x``` is a values between 0 and 1.
 For this final stage, ```sba = 2``` must also be present in the control file.

 Below are the relevant parameters for SBA in the control file.
+Only active the SBA parameters in the current step and comment those in the other steps.

        * step 0
        seqfile   = input.seq * contains sequence alignment